 2) Risotto means Carnaroli.

-True risotto is always prepared with Carnaroli rice, with a big, elongated grain.
+The real risotto is prepared exclusively with Carnaroli rice, with a large grain, with the classic elongated shape.

-3) The broth is best done at home.
+3) The vegetal broth is best done at home.

-There are very good stock cubes, but the homemade broth, with a little patience, has a completely different flavor, and it is not difficult to prepare at all.
+There are very good vegetable nuts, but the homemade broth, with a little patience, has a completely different flavor, and it is not difficult to prepare at all.
 Just do it this way: